ssuppe/nightscout-mcp/docs/DESIGN.md

 ## **1. High-Level Architecture**

 The server will be built using the **`@modelcontextprotocol/sdk`**, which provides a robust foundation for creating MCP-compliant servers.
-The framework will handle the underlying JSON-RPC 2.0 communication, allowing us to focus on implementing the tools.
+The server will use the `StreamableHTTPServerTransport` to listen for HTTP requests on `localhost:8080`.
+This transport handles the underlying JSON-RPC 2.0 communication, allowing us to focus on implementing the tools.

 The following diagram illustrates the high-level architecture: